Dr. Kate Agathos (Postdoc UPMC)

 CV and Publication List (pdf): [ download ]

 - Age-related preference for geometric cues during real-world navigation: behavioral and neuroimaging correlates.
-In Presentation at the Interdisciplinary Navigation Symposium (iNav), Mont-Tremblant, Canada.
+In Interdisciplinary Navigation Symposium (iNav), Mont-Tremblant, Canada.
 (2018)

 - Age-related preference for geometric cues during real-world navigation.
-In Poster presented at Forum of Neuroscience (FENS), Berlin, Germany, pages 345.
+In Forum of Neuroscience (FENS), Berlin, Germany, pages 345.
 (2018)

 - Age-related preference for geometric cues during real-world navigation: behavioral and neuroimaging correlates.
-In Presentation at Spatial Cognition - Doctoral Symposium, Tübingen, Germany.
+In Spatial Cognition 2018, Tübingen, Germany.
 (2018)

 - Drifting while stepping in place in old adults: Association of self-motion perception with reference frame reliance and ground optic flow sensitivity.
 Neuroscience, 347:134-147.
 (2017)

 - Old adults drift while stepping in place: influence of ground optic flow and perceptual reference frame reliance on self-motion perception.
+In International Society for Posture and Gait Research World Congress (ISPGR), Fort Lauderdale, FL.
 (2017)

 - Head orientation and stabilisation strategies across age, tasks and optic flow conditions: dynamic stimuli improve head stabilisation even in old age.
+In International Society for Posture and Gait Research World Congress (ISPGR), Fort Lauderdale, FL.
 (2017)

 - Centre of pressure drift when stepping in place increases with age, sensitivity to optic flow and perceptual reference frame reliance.
+In International Workshop on Aging in the Neuro-Musculo-Skeletal System, Marseille.
 (2016)

 - Sensorimotor and cognitive factors associated with the age-related increase of visual field dependence: a cross-sectional study.
 Age, 37(4):67.
 (2015)